rodrigo-georgian/hackathon-template/{{cookiecutter.project_slug}}/README.md

 # Repo Info
 ## Poetry
-We use [poetry](https://python-poetry.org/) as our dependancy manager.
+We use [poetry](https://python-poetry.org/) as our dependency manager.
 The link above has great documentation but there is a TL;DR.

 - Install the package: `poetry install`
-- Add a dependancy: `poetry add <python-lib>`
+- Add a dependency: `poetry add <python-lib>`
-- Where are dependancies specified? `pyproject.toml` include the high level requirements.
+- Where are dependencies specified? `pyproject.toml` include the high level requirements.
 The latests exact versions installed are in `poetry.lock`.